 Procedures in this System Restoration Plan can be activated when the System or parts of the System are in a Blackout State.

-Procedures in this System Restoration Plan will be activated by NGESO in coordination with the GB Parties listed in Appendix A of this System Restoration Plan.
+Procedures in this System Restoration Plan will be activated by NESO in coordination with the GB Parties listed in Appendix A of this System Restoration Plan.

-All instructions issued by NGESO under this System Restoration Plan must be executed by each GB party falling under the scope of the EU NCER (as identified in Appendix A of this System Restoration Plan) without undue delay.
+All instructions issued by NESO under this System Restoration Plan must be executed by each GB party falling under the scope of the EU NCER (as identified in Appendix A of this System Restoration Plan) without undue delay.
 It is important to note that for the purposes of this document and the GB industry codes, the convention used is that a Restoration Service Provider is a “A User or a party with a legal or contractual obligation to provide a service contributing to one or several measures of the System Restoration Plan” whereas a Restoration Contractor is an “an Anchor Restoration Contractor or a Top Up Restoration Contractor” as defined in the Grid Code.

-NGESO will also manage remedial actions that involve actions from other Transmission Licensees and Externally Interconnected System Operators (EISOs).
-For Anchor HVDC System Owners and Anchor DC Converter Owners, who have plant which is connected to the Transmission system, the requirements of a Local Joint Restoration Plan would apply, though it is possible for an Anchor HVDC System Owner or Anchor DC Converter Owner which has Plant connected to a Network Operator’s System, to be part of a Distribution Restoration Zone Plan
+NESO will also manage remedial actions that involve actions from other Transmission Licensees and Externally Interconnected System Operators (EISOs).
+For Anchor HVDC System Owners and Anchor DC Converter Owners, who have plant which is connected to the Transmission System, the requirements of a Local Joint Restoration Plan would apply, though it is possible for an Anchor HVDC System Owner or Anchor DC Converter Owner which has Plant connected to a Network Operator’s System, to be part of a Distribution Restoration Zone Plan.

 The System Restoration Plan can be activated, and remain active, through the Emergency, Blackout and Restoration states as shown below.

-Activation of the System Restoration Plan in GB will occur once NGESO determines and informs the Balancing and Settlement Code Company (BSCCo) through Grid Code OC9.4.6 that either a Total Shutdown or a Partial Shutdown exists and subsequent instructions are required for System Restoration.
+Activation of the System Restoration Plan in GB will occur once NESO determines and informs the Balancing and Settlement Code Company (BSCCo) through Grid Code OC9.4.6 that either a Total Shutdown or a Partial Shutdown exists and subsequent instructions are required for System Restoration.

-Market Suspension (EU NCER Article 35 part 1) occurs in GB
+Market Suspension (EU NCER Article 35 part 1) occurs in GB:

 Automatically in the event of a Total Shutdown (in this case the Market Suspension Threshold is not relevant).